mandli/surge-examples/gordon/README.md

 For this example, Gordon storm data should be placed in the same directory that the simulation is ran in.

 ## Topography & Bathymetry Data
-Topography data is provided in this folder as well in the name of North45_South0_West-105._East-35.tt3.
+Topography data is provided with the name of North45_South0_West-105._East-35.tt3.
 The file should be downloaded and placed in the scratch directory as the Storm Data.

+The topography file can be downloaded from https://www.gebco.net/data_and_products/gridded_bathymetry_data/ with coordinates North 45, South 0, West -105, and East -35.

 ## Geoclaw Parameters
 Time of landfall was set in the simulation to be 5 September, 1200 UTC.
 Simulation ran from 2 days before landfall to 2 days after.